Capt-Tech/mass-recruitment-bot/README.md

 pip install -r requirements.txt
 ```

-4. Create a data folder in the root folder and a tmp_interview.csv file
+4. Create a data folder in the root folder

 5. Run Bot